Read this and say thanks to a vet.

 For the veteran below, I understand your frustration.

-Have you tried contacting the district office of your member of Congress?
+contacting the district office of your member of Congress?
 They are usually good at expediting delayed VA benefits.